2vg/sympho/README.md

 simple discord music bot for my hobby.</br>

+## Still WIP
+Sympho is still under development, and unstable.</br>
+I think the current implementation can handle most use cases, but I'm aiming for a great Discord Music Bot made with Rust!</br>
+I guess features change frequently, but i promise that the commands and build methods will remain almost unchanged.(maybe :3)</br>
+See the [TODO](#todo) section for information on features to be implemented, etc.</br>

 ## Feature

-- written by Rust✨
+- written by Rust ✨
+- because ↑, low binary size, blazing fast, and very small memory footprint 🚀
-- play videos(you know, audio only) from many sites(depends on youtube-dl extractors)
+- play videos(you know, audio only) from many sites(depends on youtube-dl extractors) 🎥
-- play all from playlist
+- support to play from playlist, it also can be shuffled 🎶
-- no using songbird's builtin-queue, sympho have unique queue system
+- no using songbird's builtin-queue, sympho have unique queue system 💪
-- Restrictions on command use based on role name(on default, sympho will check user have role that name called `DJUser`). you can remove it from the code if dont need it
+- Restrictions on command use based on role name(on default, sympho will check user have role that name called `DJUser`). you can remove it from the code if dont need it (**recommanded to remove this if u want to share to use Bot**) 👷
-- enough commands(default prefix is `!`, u can change define env `SYMPHO_PREFIX`)</br>
+- enough commands(default prefix is `!`, u can change define env `SYMPHO_PREFIX`) 📌</br>
   <details>
     <summary>command list (click to expand/collapse)</summary>